 Grade Point Average (GPA) is calculated by dividing total quality points by total hours.
-(Grades not included in GPA are IN, W, Y, P, NP, WP, AU and repeated grades preceded by R.) Transcripts show current GPA (one term) and cumulative GPA (all classes taken at LBCC).
-You can obtain your grades via WebRunner.
+(Grades not included in GPA are Z, IN, W, Y, P, NP, WP, AU and repeated grades preceded by R.) Transcripts show current GPA (one term) and cumulative GPA (all classes taken at LBCC).
+You can obtain your grades via your WebRunner student account.